sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/puNyAnandaH/kAmakalAvilAsaH.md

  “O Great Queen, it is after initiation that the Guru should give instruction relating to Sādhana of the Vidyā”.

- Initiation ([*Dikṣā*](# "The Gandharvatantra speaks of Māntrī, Sāktī and Sāṁbhavī."))is of three kinds namely *Āṇavī, Śākteyī* and *Śāṁbhavī*.
+ Initiation (*Dikṣā*[^19])is of three kinds namely *Āṇavī, Śākteyī* and *Śāṁbhavī*.
 It grants union (*Sāyujya*) with Śiva.
 In *Āṇavī Dīkṣā* the special articles of worship are necessary.
 There is also needed intense devotion to, and Tarpaṇa and Dhyāna of, the Para-Devatā. Śākta initiation is for the attainment of Siddhi by the Sādhanā of that particular Śakti for the worship of which a disciple is qualified.
 So it has been said:

+[^19]: "The Gandharvatantra speaks of Māntrī, Sāktī and Sāṁbhavī."

  “When the Guru perceives that the disciple is ready for Sādhanā of (any form of) Śakti he should then initiate in that (Śakti) alone without hesitation.
 This is called *Śākteyī Dīkṣā*”.